alexvmt/cholera_risk_modeling/README.md

 The land surface temperature data need some extra preprocessing due to their daily temporal resolution and the resulting extremely large amount of data.

-Second, the cholera outbreaks and ECV data need to be preprocessed using the following notebooks:
+Second, the cholera outbreaks and ECV data need to be preprocessed using the following script and notebooks:
-- Cholera outbreaks: `preprocess_cholera_outbreaks.ipynb`
+- Cholera outbreaks:  `convert_cholera_outbreaks_from_pdf_to_text.sh` and `preprocess_cholera_outbreaks.ipynb`
 - ECVs: `preprocess_essential_climate_variables.ipynb`

 Third, the data need to be further processed to create train and test sets on district and month level using the following notebook:
 - `create_train_and_test_set.ipynb`

-Finally, the train and test sets can be used to train a random forest classifier that tries to predict cholera outbreaks based on ECVs:
-- `modeling.ipynb`

-There is also a notebook that explores and validates the created cholera outbreaks dataset and ECVs and creates the maps shown below:
+The following notebook explores and validates the created cholera outbreaks dataset and ECV data and creates the maps shown below:
 - `exploratory_data_analysis.ipynb`

 ### Cholera outbreaks in India by district (2010 to 2018)